-Application Developers work to make updates for existing applications and to compile technical handbooks to assist other developers.
+Applications developers make updates for existing applications and compile technical handbooks to assist other developers.
 Their core duty is to create and test applications to make sure they work as needed.

-To qualify to be an Application Developer, an applicant must be fluent in several computer coding languages as well as have experience in the field.
-While education in computer science is not always required if an applicant has sufficient experience, a Bachelor’s Degree in computer science or a related information technology field will make the jobseeker more competitive.
+To qualify to be an applications developer, an applicant must be fluent in several computer coding languages as well as have experience in the field.
+While education in computer science is not always required if an applicant has sufficient experience, a bachelor’s degree in computer science or a related information-technology field will make the jobseeker more competitive.

-Salaries for Application Developers range between $74K to $113K, with the median being $93K.
+Salaries for applications developers range between $74K and $113K with the median being $93K.

-Factors impacting the salary you receive as an Application Developer include:
+Factors impacting the salary you receive as an applications developer include:

 - Size and Type of the Organization